Jacob's Ladder: Prime numbers in 2d: Jacob's Ladder

 One can argue that prime numbers present perplexing features, somewhat of a hybrid of local unpredictability and global regular behavior.
 It is this interplay between randomness and regularity what motivated searches for local and global patterns that could perhaps be signatures of more fundamental mathematical properties.

-Our work is concerned with the long standing question of the prime numbers distribution, or more precisely with the gaps between primes \cite{cramer, erdos}, a topic that has attracted much attention recently \cite{granville, maynard1, maynard2} after some massive advances \cite{zhang}.
+Our work is concerned with the long standing question of the prime numbers distribution, or more precisely with the gaps between primes (\citeauthor{cramer, erdos}), a topic that has attracted much attention recently (\citeauthor{granville, maynard1} (\citeyear{maynard1})) after some massive advances (\citeauthor{zhang}).
 Some problems related to prime gaps are well known, for instance, Legendre's conjecture states that there is a prime number between $n^2$ and $(n + 1)^2$ for every positive integer $n$.
-This conjecture is one of Landau's problems on prime numbers \cite{guy} and up to date (2018) it is still waiting to be proved or disproved.
-Another example would be the famous twin primes conjecture \cite{hardy2}.
+This conjecture is one of Landau's problems on prime numbers (\citeauthor{guy}) and up to date (2018) it is still waiting to be proved or disproved.
+Another example would be the famous twin primes conjecture (\citeauthor{hardy2} (\citeyear{hardy2})).
 Proving this conjecture seemed to be far out of reach until just recently.
-In 2013, Yitang Zhang demonstrated the existence of a finite bound $B = 70,000,000$, such that there are infinitely many pairs of distinct primes which differ by no more than $B$ \cite{zhang}.
+In 2013, Yitang Zhang demonstrated the existence of a finite bound $B = 70,000,000$, such that there are infinitely many pairs of distinct primes which differ by no more than $B$ (\citeauthor{zhang}).
 After such an important breakthrough, proving the twin prime conjecture looked much more plausible.
-Immediately after, a cooperative team led by Terence Tao, building upon Zhang's techniques, was able to lower that bound down to 4,680 \cite{polymath1, polymath2}.
-Furthermore, in the same year, Maynard slashed the value of $B$ down to 600 \cite{maynard3}.
+Immediately after, a cooperative team led by Terence Tao, building upon Zhang's techniques, was able to lower that bound down to 4,680.
+Then in the same year, Maynard slashed the value of $B$ down to 600, and finally the Polymath project further reduced it to 246 (\citeauthor{polymath1}, \citeauthor{maynard3} (\citeyear{maynard3})).